Bisellium: History and use

 The actual word bisellium is only found in the Roman sources once (Varro, De lingua latina) and is defined as a seat wide enough for two.
-The corresponding honor bisellii (also honor biselliatus) awarded to a person (biselliarius) is well documented, usually for the assistance of the municipality or colony, above all in donations of money for public events or public buildings.
+The corresponding honor bisellii (also honor biselliatus) awarded to a person (biselliarius) is well documented, usually bestowed for the assistance of the municipality or colony, above all in donations of money for public events or public buildings.

 The honor recipients were primarily freedmen, which made them similar to Augustales.
 This was a rare honor (in the second Augustan region, 126 Augustales are known, but only three persons are found to be granted the bisellium) and sometimes prompted the recipient to donate another large sum of money to the city.

-The image of an honor was frequently placed on a tomb of the biselliarius, often with an epitath recording the honor bisellii award (unlike the curule seat or fasces, images of which on the tomb were never accompanied by text).
+The image of an honor was frequently placed on a tomb of the biselliarius, often with an epitaph recording the honor bisellii award (unlike the curule seat or fasces, images of which on the tomb were never accompanied by text).
 A small group of reliefs includes a wreath resting on the bisellium with unclear meaning.

 The honor of the bisellium was a civic distinction granted by a decree of the local town council (decurions).
 It was typically awarded to wealthy patrons who had made significant financial contributions to the town, such as funding public buildings or games.
 The honor allowed the recipient to occupy this special seat at public gatherings (like a theatre or amphitheater), placing them in a position of prominence among the populace.
 It is unclear if any other special privileges were awarded with it.